 Continuing the example above, let's say we have an

 assets/default_cover.jpg file.
-In this case the
+In this case the collection could be defined like this:

 The media directory